thriveweb/wooswipe/readme.txt

 A WooCommerce gallery plugin built using PhotoSwipe from Dmitry Semenov. [photoswipe](http://photoswipe.com/ "PhotoSwipe") and [slick carousel](http://kenwheeler.github.io/slick/ "Slick Carousel").

 WooSwipe should work out of the box with your WooCommerce gallery settings.
-Simply adjust your image sizes in WooCommerce > Settings > Products > Display.
+Simply adjust your image sizes in Appearance > Customize > WooCommerce > Product Images.
 You may need to rebuild your thumbnails when changing image sizes.
+(Note: If your theme declares theme image sizes then you may not be able to change them.)

 * Responsive
 * Very Mobile Friendly